 Thanks to the ease of buying vegan butter nowadays, it makes it easy to make the pie crust vegan.
 However, to replace the four eggs I was nervous.
 There are many egg replacers out there.
 But, I went with one that is typically more drying (than a wet one like applesauce or flax eggs better suited to muffins and such).
 I didn’t want the filling to not set up, so I went with Ener-G Egg Replacer and feel it worked great.

 To substitute the heavy cream, I used my favorite stand-by, full fat canned coconut milk (found in the Asian isle).
+I haven’t tried this, but think that the new product, Country Crock’s Plant Cream would also work for those who can’t have coconut.

 If you don’t need this to be dairy free or vegan, go ahead and use the same amounts of regular butter and use four regular eggs.